 A smart home saves money

-Okay so I already mentioned a couple ways that you will save money: a thermostat that turns down the furnace when you are not home, and a camera that allows you to see suspicious activity and react to it before something costly occurs.
-Will this savings offset the cost of smart home products?
+Okay, so I already mentioned a couple ways that you will save money: a thermostat that turns down the furnace when you are not home, and a camera that allows you to see suspicious activity and react to it before something costly occurs.
+Will these savings offset the cost of smart home products?
 Over time, definitely!
 But even one burglary thwarted, or one iron left plugged in that you turn off from work, could save you thousands of dollars!